ml4ai/nli4wills-corpus/docs/index.md

-# Corpus Release
+# Legal Will Statements Corpus for Natural Language Inference

-Welcome to the homepage for the **Legal Will Statements Corpus for Natural Language Inference**, as described in the paper "Assessment of Legal Will Statements as Natural Language Inference", EMNLP 2022.
+Welcome to the homepage for the Corpus and Code release for the **Legal Will Statements Corpus for Natural Language Inference**, as described in the paper "Assessment of Legal Will Statements as Natural Language Inference", EMNLP 2022.